Skip to main content

 • status (required): The payment authorization result.
 One of:

-• RESERVE - The authorization succeeded and the amount was reserved.
+• RESERVE - The authorization succeeded, and the amount was reserved.

 • SOFT_DECLINE - Additional cardholder action is required to complete the authorization.
 Include softDeclineUrl.